cliffeby/RochV001a/README.md

 The following describes my testing approach using POSTMAN and Newman:

-My test scripts make use of _postman. {{variables}}_ to allow for test runner iteration by role.
+My test scripts make use of _postman variables_ (desinated by double braces) to allow for test runner iteration by role.
 These data are stored in POSTMAN&#39;s Environments (roch1) that are easily manipulated.

 To get JWT access\_ and id\_ tokens, Auth0 requires the Headers Keys/Values shown below with Content-Type keys set to _application/x-www-form-urlencoded_.